-Reviewed the related party transactions and conflict of interest situation that may arise within the Company and its subsidiaries including any transaction, procedure and course of conduct that raises questions of management integrity;
+- Reviewed the related party transactions and conflict of interest situation that may arise within the Company and its subsidiaries including any transaction, procedure and course of conduct that raises questions of management integrity; - viii) Reviewed the AC Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report; and - ix) Have dialogue session with external auditors without the presence of the Management.

-During the FY2014, the AC met with the Company's external auditors twice without the presence of the Management in compliance with the recommendations of the MCCG 2012.
+During the FY2015, the AC met with the external auditors twice without the presence of the Management in compliance with the recommendation of the MCCG 2012.

-INTERNAL AUDIT FUNCTION
+5. INTERNAL AUDIT FUNCTION

-The Group has outsourced its internal audit ("IA") function to Messrs.
-Tan & Loh and they have conducted two IA reviews relating to the implementation of internal control systems by the Group and the Company and provide reasonable assurance that the operations of the business were carried out under adequate internal controls and compliance with the Company's policies and operational procedures.
+The Group has outsourced its internal audit ("IA") functions to Messrs.
+Tan & Loh and during FY2015, they have conducted two IA reviews relating to the implementation of internal controls systems by the Group and the Company and provide reasonable assurance that the operations of the business were carried out under adequate internal controls and compliance with company policies and operational procedures.
 The internal control weaknesses identified were reported to the AC and the Management was required to undertake adequate measures to address the operational weaknesses.